Sheffield, Yorkshire & Humber

 Abbeydale Road & Sharrow

 Abbeydale Road is Sheffield's emerging creative corridor.
-The Abbeydale Picture House is a stunning art deco cinema that now hosts live music, comedy, and cinema events — an atmospheric room with character you won't find anywhere else.
+The Abbeydale Picture House is a stunning art deco cinema that now hosts live music, comedy, and cinema events, an atmospheric room with character you won't find anywhere else.
 The surrounding area has cafes and pubs running acoustic nights.
 Sharrow's multicultural community supports diverse music programming.
 This area is growing fast as a live music destination.

 West Street & Student Areas

 West Street connects the city centre to the University of Sheffield campus.
 Bars and pubs along this strip cater to students and want covers, indie nights, and high-energy acts.
-Corporation is a rock and metal institution — sticky floors, loud bands, legendary atmosphere.
+Corporation is a rock and metal institution, sticky floors, loud bands, legendary atmosphere.
 The student areas around Broomhill and Crookes have pub circuits with regular acoustic and open mic nights.
 Reliable work, especially during term time.

 Not all platforms are created equal.
 Here's how they compare for working artists.

-Platform Comparison — Artist's View
+Booking Platforms — Artist's View

-What matters when you're the one looking for gigs.
+What matters when you're the one trying to land the gig.

 Feature GigXchange Encore GigPig Alive Network Lemonrock

-How to Get Gigs on GigXchange
+How to Get Gigs on GIGXCHANGE

 1. Build your profile